• Home

 • Resource Library

-• Conference
+• 2025 Conference

-About the Project
+About the project

 Our interdisciplinary team includes faculty and staff in research and extension, including animal science, veterinary medicine, economics, and microbiology.
-We have team members from Iowa State University, Kansas State University, and Purdue University.
+We have team members from Iowa State University, Kansas State University, and previously Purdue University.
 We also collaborate directly with the swine industry including producers and allied industry partners.

 Research efforts in this project seek to identify factors contributing to swine mortality in commercial production, and to develop strategies and information that can be utilized to reduce mortality and maximize pig survivability.
 We will also work diligently to disseminate the information learned through this project through extension and training efforts, many of which will be available on this website.